-Your organization may consist of several companies, but might not have the equivalent number of accounting and administrative teams.
-The Intercompany functionality lets you do business with your subsidiary and internal partner organizations in the same way as you engage with your external vendors and customers.
+Once you start using intercompany transactions, doing business with your subsidiary and internal partner organisations becomes as simple as engaging with your external suppliers and customers.
 You enter intercompany transaction information only once in the appropriate documents.
 You can use the functionality you are already familiar with, such as receivables and payables management.
 Mapping facilities for the chart of accounts and dimensions help ensure that information appears in the right places.

 There are four main benefits to the Intercompany functionality:

 - Increased productivity as a result of time saved and simplified transactions

 - Minimised error potential with one-time entry of information and system-wide, automated updates

 - Complete audit trail and full visibility into business activities and transaction histories

 - Efficient, cost-effective transactions with affiliate and subsidiary companies

 Streamlining the Flow of Business Activities